Force over Distance: Chapter 26

 “Classic HR!”
 Greer shouted.

 “Okay.
 Yeah.
-So, um, as you all know, we have a really awesome commanding officer—” he gave a sloppy salute in Young’s general direction, then broke off to let the whistles and table banging subside, “and a chief scientist that we all kinda love to hate on, but he pulls us out of the fire regularly, so—” and again the room was filled with an eruption of noise.
+So, um, as you all know, we have an awesome commanding officer—” he gave a sloppy salute in Young’s direction, then broke off to let the whistles and table banging subside, “and a chief scientist that we all kinda love to hate on, but he pulls us out of the fire regularly, so—” and again the room was filled with an eruption of noise.
 “Anyway.
-The idea for this came out of the fact that neither Colonel Young nor Dr. Rush ever want to put anything down for the record on the kino footage that I’m assembling to document our progress.
+The idea for this came out of the fact that neither Colonel Young nor Dr. Rush ever want to put anything down for the record on the kino footage I’m assembling to document our progress.
 And our mission.”

 “Get to the good part!”
 Greer yelled.